Just because your child becomes a teenager doesn't mean you need to stop family camping. Here's some great items to make camping better for teenagers.

 - They'll want to spend more time with their friends

-For families that have been used to spending time together, this change through the teenage years can be difficult at times.
+For families that have been used to spending time together, this change through the teenage years can sometimes be difficult.
 But remember, they're becoming an adult.
-If a group of adults went camping, we wouldn't think twice in having multiple tents, so why not grant your son or daughter a bit of independence and get them a tent of their own?
+If a group of adults went camping, we wouldn't think twice about having multiple tents, so why not grant your son or daughter a bit of independence and get them a tent of their own?

 A tent of their own?

-However, there's a solution to this, at least for the summer time.
+However, there's a solution to this, at least for summer.

-It's quick and easy to put up, as well as having a 'bit of attitude' in tent design, plus comes with a matching summer sleeping bag.
+It's quick and easy to put up and has a 'bit of attitude' in tent design.
+You might even get a matching summer sleeping bag.

-This sort of tent is an ideal extra to take on family camps, enabling your teenager to have their own space.
+This tent is ideal for family camps, enabling your teenager to have their own space.

-A lot of campsites charge per head, and not per tent, and won't mind an extra pop-up, so if you go to the right campsite, it won't cost you any more to stay.
+Many campsites charge per head, not per tent, and won't mind an extra pop-up, so if you go to the right campsite, it won't cost you any more to stay.

-The tent is also ideal for back garden summer sleepovers, and easy for them to take to a friend's house too.
-(Click here to read more details about this tent in our review).
+The tent is also ideal for back garden summer sleepovers and easy for them to take to a friend's house.
+And as your teenager gets older, it may end up being used at festivals.